Raymond James Maintains Evertec (EVTC) Outperform Recommendation

 What is the Fund Sentiment?

 There are 559 funds or institutions reporting positions in Evertec.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to EVTC is 0.25%, an increase of 3.84%.
-Total shares owned by institutions decreased in the last three months by 0.45% to 77,998K shares.
-The put/call ratio of EVTC is 0.08, indicating a bullish outlook.
+This is an increase of 3 owner(s) or 0.54% in the last quarter.
+Average portfolio weight of all funds dedicated to EVTC is 0.25%, an increase of 4.27%.
+Total shares owned by institutions decreased in the last three months by 0.41% to 77,946K shares.
+The put/call ratio of EVTC is 0.03, indicating a bullish outlook.

 What are Other Shareholders Doing?